YourOnly-One/content/content/snoworld/blog/posts/2021/20210410-sisyphus-the-myth-explained.en-ph.markdown

 ## Bonus: The "Pocket Universe" theory

 > In episode 11, Taesul goes into Seohae’s past to try and save her.
 To do this, both Taesul and Seohae’s bodies are left in the present while their consciousness visits various pockets of time.
-In one such time pocket, Taesul finds his brother Tae San.
-Tae San tells Taesul that this is where he has been hiding all this time so Sigma and the Control Bureau can never find him.
+In one such time pocket, Taesul finds his brother Taesan.
+Taesan tells Taesul that this is where he has been hiding all this time so Sigma and the Control Bureau can never find him.
 He also tells Taesul that when Taesul goes back to the present, physical world, they will most likely not see each other again.
-We see Tae San’s body in a vegetative state in the present.
+We see Taesan’s body in a vegetative state in the present.
 If their physical bodies die, their consciousness can never go back, having no vessel to return to.
-This is why after getting shot with the serum, Seohae goes back and wakes up but finds that Taesul is dead to the world.[^c]
+This is why after getting shot with the serum, Seohae goes back and wakes up but finds that Taesul is dead to the world. [^c]

 Animetric presented an excellent explanation on the show's ending, I highly recommend reading her theory over on [Animetric's World](https://j.mp/2RrPfeq).